KanuniLab/filament-cards/README.md

 In an effort to align with Filament's theming methodology you will need to use a custom theme to use this plugin.

 > **Note**
-> If you have not set up a custom theme and are using a Panel follow the instructions in the [Filament Docs](https://filamentphp.com/docs/3.x/panels/themes#creating-a-custom-theme) first.
+> If you have not set up a custom theme and are using a Panel follow the instructions in the [Filament Docs v3.x](https://filamentphp.com/docs/3.x/panels/themes#creating-a-custom-theme) first.
+Check it out here for [Filament Docs v4.x](https://filamentphp.com/docs/4.x/styling/overview#creating-a-custom-theme).
 The following applies to both the Panels Package and the standalone Forms package.

+### For Filament v3.x

 Add the plugin's views to your `tailwind.config.js` file.